Green-Chan/ISP-RAS-C-C-programming-course/hw03_unkillable_stack/README.md

 ## Description

+That is a stack data structure that has several levels of security:

+* DEBUG=0.
+A usual stack that does not check itself;

-That is a stack that is as fragile as I can write.
-Each method checks if stack fields store valid values and asserts if they are not.
+* DEBUG=1.
+Each method checks if stack fields store valid values (size is less or equal capacity, data is not equal NULL if capacity greater than 0, etc.).
+If they are not, program prints current stack and asserts.
+Stack also checks if reserved but not used elements are store poison values (they should on this level).

+* DEBUG=2.
+Stack do checks as when DEBUG=1 and also checks canaries that surround struct stack and the buffer with elements.

+* DEBUG=3.
+Stack do checks as when DEBUG=2 and also checks if the hash of stack is equal to the hash counted the last time the stack has been changed.

 That is C code that enable stack to store elements of any type.
 (All elements in the same stack have the same type, but you can have two or more stacks with different types of elements and you can choose any type.)
 That is how code could look like if you need an analog of C++ templates in C.